 The portfolio acquired by Chrysaor consist of a high quality package of ten oil and gas assets – Buzzard, Beryl, Bressay, Elgin-Franklin, J-Block, Greater Armada cluster, Everest, Lomond and Erskine and a 10% stake in Schiehallion off the Shetland Islands – representing over half of Shell’s 2016 UK North Sea output.

-Following the acquisition Chrysaor will become the UK’s leading independent oil and gas company focused on the North Sea.
+Following the acquisition Chrysaor will become the UK’s leading independent oil and gas company focussed on the North Sea.

 The WFW London Commodities and Upstream Finance team advising the syndicate was led by Partner Joe Levin, assisted by Associate Nehal Khan and Trainee Matthew Pawlak.
 Corporate advice was provided by Partner Andy Savage and Of Counsel Sarah Williamson with E&P advice provided by Senior Lawyer Heike Trischmann.
 Structured Finance Partner Rob McBride advised on complex and bespoke intercreditor arrangements, while Partner Tom Jarvis and Senior Associate Claire Miles acted on the tax aspects of the transaction.